evanwill/refine-lessons/openrefine-urls.md

 Create new column named *text* from the *parse* column, and type `forEach(value.split("<br />"),lines,lines.trim())` in the expression box.
 Look closely at the parameters of this `forEach()`:

-- Array: `value.split("<br />")` creates an array from the string value in each cell.
+- Array `value.split("<br />")`, creates an array from the string value in each cell.
-- Variable: each item in the array is then represented as the variable `lines` (it could be anything, `v` is often used).
+- Variable `lines`, each item in the array is then represented as the variable (it could be anything, `v` is often used).
-- Function: each item is then evaluated separately with the specified expression.
-In this case, `lines.trim()` cleans the white space from each sonnet line in the array.
+- Function `lines.trim()`, each item is then evaluated separately with the specified expression.
+In this case, `trim()` cleans the white space from each sonnet line in the array.

 The result of each separate function is returned as a new array.
-Thus, additional array functions can be applied to the end of `forEach()`, such as slice and join.
+Thus, additional array functions can be applied to the end of the `forEach()`, such as slice and join.
 The final expression to extract and clean the full sonnet text is:

 ```